kutkarshh/next-js-portfolio/README.md

 If you are a developer, I encourage you to check out Promptizer.
 It is a valuable resource that can help you in all aspects of your work.

 It's a project in development.
 Thanks for reading till the end!! 😄

+Work to Do:

+1. Post Feed not getting update
+2. On the homepage the profile dropdown is overlapping the z-index must be increased.
+3. the Post page contains upload component whose ui need to be fixed.
+4. Add a Footer
+5. On creating prompt or post it must redirect to their respective page instead of homepage.
+6. Compress image and svg cause it makes website slower
+7. remove extra code and make less unrepeatable line of code.
+8. ui text color fix on pages myProfile, create prompt
+9. Fix logout redirection point